 Quick diagnosis of RA in the feet is important so that the podiatrist can treat the area effectively.
 Your doctor will ask you about your medical history, occupation, and lifestyle to determine the origin of the condition.
 Rheumatoid Factor tests help to determine if someone is affected by the disease.

-If you have any questions please feel free to contact our office located in New York, NY.
+If you have any questions please feel free to contact our office located in Midtown, Manhattan.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Rheumatoid Arthritis in the Feet